Although not considered one of the top six data center markets in the United States, the Philadelphia, PA, colocation scene is quite crowded.

 But when setting priorities, it’s likely that each of the players is after growth – of its square footage, of its clients, of its revenue, and of its profitability.

 As noble as these aspirations are for Philadelphia colocation firms, they may not be SMART goals.

-In for a goal to be considered SMART, it must be:
+For a goal to be considered SMART, it must be: